 Surgical Procedures: Surgery and Staging for Ewing Sarcoma

 Ewing sarcoma is a rare cancer that usually affects the cells of the bones and/or soft tissues.
 It most often affects children and young adults.
-The body area affected by Ewing sarcoma of the bone can include the bones of the legs, arms, feet, hands, chest, pelvis, spine, or skull.
-When Ewing sarcoma affects the soft tissues, it commonly affects the trunk, arms, legs, head and neck, abdominal cavity, and some other parts of the body.
+Bones affected by Ewing Sarcoma are the legs, arms, feet, hands, chest, pelvis, spine, or skull.
+Soft tissues affected by Ewing Sarcoma are the trunk, arms, legs, head and neck, abdominal (belly) cavity, among others.

-Staging is done to find out how far the cancer has spread in your body.
+Staging is done to find out if and how far cancer has spread in your body.
 Your provider will have you get a few tests to figure out the stage of your cancer.
 These tests may be:

-Blood Testing: You may have labs drawn to check a complete blood count (CBC) and blood chemistry studies to check for certain substances found in the blood when a person has Ewing sarcoma.
+Blood Testing: You may have labs drawn to check a complete blood count (CBC), blood chemistry studies, and lactate dehydrogenase (LDH) levels, among others.

 Procedures: These may include: